prewired/prewired.github.io/_pages/mentors.md

 ### Disclosure (aka CRB checking)

-We work with the [STEM Ambassador Programme](http://www.stemnet.org.uk/ambassadors/) to organise [Disclosure](http://www.disclosurescotland.co.uk/) for our mentors free of charge.
-This can be very useful for you if you wish to work with children or vulnerable people in other contexts too.
-We periodically arrange sessions when there's enough interest, and we're keen to have Disclosure for as many of our mentors as possible. <!-- Check back here to find out when one is being scheduled. -->
+We work with the [STEM East Ambassador Programme](http://www.stemeast.org.uk) to organise [PVG Disclosure](/https://www.mygov.scot/pvg-scheme/) for our mentors free of charge.
+All  our mentors are obliged to obtain PVG Disclosure and we periodically arrange sessions with STEM East.  <!-- Check back here to find out when one is being scheduled. -->

 ### Certifications